warpstreamlabs/bento/website/cookbooks/discord_bot.md

 ---
 slug: discord-bot
 title: Create a Discord Bot
-description: Learn how to use Benthos to create a vanity chat bot.
+description: Learn how to use Bento to create a vanity chat bot.
 ---

-Stream processing is stupid and boring, and so it's important to re-purpose tools like Benthos for fun things occasionally.
-This cookbook outlines how Benthos can be used to create a Discord bot for important tasks such as providing insults and bad jokes to your chat.
-If you're a member of the [Benthos Discord server][discord-link] then you're likely already familiar with Blob Bot which is the resulting product.
+Stream processing is stupid and boring, and so it's important to re-purpose tools like Bento for fun things occasionally.
+This cookbook outlines how Bento can be used to create a Discord bot for important tasks such as providing insults and bad jokes to your chat.
+If you're a member of the [Bento Discord server][discord-link] then you're likely already familiar with Blob Bot which is the resulting product.

 import ReactPlayer from 'react-player/youtube';